 5. Warm the Space You Will Be Working In

 Now, you are ready to get to work.
 But there are a few things you still have to do.
 The most important is to heat the room you will be photographing baby in.
 Newborns can not regulate their body temperatures as well as older children or adults.
 So you will need to keep your space comfortable, cozy and warm.
 This is especially important during bare baby poses.
 You can use a space heater if your shooting area is usually cold.

 Newborns love to listen to white noise and a heartbeat.
 So much so, that there are many baby products on the market to help create these soothing sounds for baby.
 Make sure to have white noise going in the background while you are photographing baby.
 Most newborn photographers use the Baby Shusher, and we do too!
 It is a wonderful tool that makes the best white noise for a newborn photoshoot.

 Similarly, you can also play a heartbeat soundtrack while you are working.
-There are plenty of apps and Spotify playlists for this!
+There are plenty of apps and Spotify or YouTube playlists for this!
 Other sounds that newborns love are: washing machine, hair dryer, traffic, rain, and ocean waves.

 7. Move Slowly and Gently

 From taking baby out of their car seat upon arrival to posing and swaddling them, be sure to make your movements gentle and slow.
 You are handling the most precious gift any parent has ever received.
 It is your duty and promise to them that you will handle baby in the most safe and gentle way possible.
 Keep in mind that newborns can startle easily with too quick movements or loud noises.
 So it is incredibly important that you take your time with each baby and be aware of their cues.

 8. Have Patience and Know When to Move On